-When circumstances change it can create challenges for men paying or receiving child support.
+When circumstances change it often creates challenges for those paying or receiving child support.
 Changes in employment status, household income, or other events can drastically affect the need for, or ability to pay, support.

 Can You Alter Your Decree After the Fact?

-For men in these situations, it can be frustrating to know what comes next.
-Fortunately, there are options available to adjust support and increase your time with your kids.
+For people in these situations, it can be frustrating.
+Fortunately, there are options available to adjust support payments and increase your time with your kids.
 Modifications and appeals provide opportunities for amending child support and custody orders.

-A child custody modification is a legal course of action that is used to change a final court order.
-Modifications can alter where and with whom your child visits, where the child lives, the amount of financial support, and other factors outlined by your parenting plan.
+You can use the child custody modification process to change a final court order.
+This can alter where the child lives, the frequency and duration of visits, the amount of financial support, and other elements of the original parenting plan.

-An example of a major change would be requesting physical custody.
+A good example of a major change would be to request physical custody from your ex.

-Minor modifications are small changes like adjusting pickup times or locations.
+Minor modification, on the other hand, includes things like adjusting pickup times or switching drop off locations.

 An appeal is a request to review and change the decision of the court.
-It is important to note that an appeal is not a second trial.
-An appeal is heard by The Oregon Court of Appeals— it is their goal to make sure the Trial court followed all applicable laws and did not abuse its discretion.
+It’s important to note that an appeal is not a second trial.
+The Oregon Court of Appeals hears your case.
+Their goal is to make sure the trial court followed all applicable laws and did not abuse its discretion.

 Related Reading: Dealing With Parental Alienation